This article will explain:

 Select the 'float' button then enter the float amount in this field only if the total cash includes this figure.
 If this amount has been physically separated prior to counting the totals it is not required in this field.

 Select 'actual cash' button then fill in the fields.
 By entering the quantity of each note and coin the system will calculate on the right column the amounts.
-When all fields entered, press 'OK'
+When all fields have been entered, select 'OK'

-Select 'cash out' button' and then enter the amount that has been processed as cash out (if any)
+Select the 'cash out' icon and then enter the amount that has been processed as cash out (if any)

 Petty Cash is anything that you have purchased with money from the cashdrawer during the day or shift.

-The 'petty cash' button is unable to be selected as you enter petty cash in a different section of WaiterMate and that information then automatically displays in that field.
+The 'petty cash' button is unable to be selected as you enter petty cash in a different section of WaiterMate and that information then automatically displays in this field.

 Over rings are used to record and account for any errors.
 For example if you charge too much for an item or accidentally charge twice for an item.
 By recording this it ensures that your totals are correct at the end of the day.